Jaison Water Tap: International use

 The Jayson Tap has been used in many countries such as Nepal, Sri Lanka and Bhutan particularly in rural environments.

 HydroPlan, a German company, purchased the rights to produce, sell and distribute the tap worldwide except in India and Sri Lanka.
 Subsequently, the tap spread to Europe, England and Japan.

 Current deployments

-Ironically, the popularity of this water tap is much lower in the Trivandrum city today.

-Public water taps on roads face extinction in Kerala, due to the increasing affluence of people who get addicted to bottled water.
+Ironically, usage of the tap in its birthplace, Kerala, has steeply declined in the 21st century.
+Public water taps on roads face extinction in Kerala, due to increased usage of bottled water by the state's relatively affluent population.

-The Indian Railways still use the Jaison water taps effectively and widely across India, both inside the trains and at the stations.
+Indian Railways still uses the Jaison water tap widely across India, both inside trains and at stations.
 Both metal-based and plastic-based variants are in use.